jaymoneyjay/dns-testbed/readme.md

 To create a new experiment run the following steps:

-* Create a new instance of the respective experiment by specifying the name of the experiment and the base directory of the zone configuration files.
+* Create a new instance of the respective experiment by specifying the name of the experiment, the entry zone triggering the query resolution and the base directory of the zone configuration files.
 The configuration files should be collected in a subdirectory of the base directory with the same name as the experiment.
 If more than one nameserver is involved, the zone configuration files for each nameserver should be contained in another subdirectory with the name of the nameserver.

 ```
-volumetricExperiment := lab.newVolumetricExperiment("subquery+CNAME", "zones")
+volumetricExperiment := lab.newVolumetricExperiment("subquery+CNAME", "del.inter.net", "zones")

 /*
 directory structure: